misalcedo/tortuga/docs/src/design.md

 ## Functions
 - All functions in tortuga must return a value.
 - Functions cannot have any side effect or mutate data or variables.
+- Functions that use `[...]` block notation introduce a new scope.
 - Functions can only return a single value.
+Use a tuple to return multiple values.
 - Functions can call other functions.

 ## Procedures
-- Procedures may call functions or send messages (the only side-effect in the language).
+- Procedures may call functions, other procedures or send messages (the only side-effect in the language).
-- Processes can be instantiated only from a procedure.
+- Processes can be spawned only from a procedure.

-## Records
+## Tuples
-- Records are the core type in Tortuga to be used in place of classes.
+- Tuples are the core type in Tortuga to be used in place of classes for grouping data.
 They are similar to Rust and Python tuples in that they are a sequence of unnamed fields.
 The fields are named through pattern matching.
-- Tortuga provides record definitions to provide a reusable way to pattern match on a record.

 ## Processes
 - The building block for concurrency is a process.